 If you have cash available and are a higher earner, consider putting it into your pension.
-On the 6th April 2023, we will lose the ability to top up the 19/20 tax year.
+On the 6th April 2024, we will lose the ability to top up the 20/21 tax year.
 Use it or lose it.

-You have to maximise this years' £40,000 first, and then go back to the 19/20 tax year, so unless you are putting more than £40,000 (or your annual allowance if less) in, you won't be able to go back to that tax year and it will be gone forever as of the 6^{th} April.
+You have to maximise this years' £40,000 first, and then go back to the 19/20 tax year, so unless you are putting more than £40,000 (or your annual allowance if less) in, you won't be able to go back to that tax year and it will be gone forever as of the 6th April.

-Don't forget the Lifetime allowance for Pensions is now frozen and currently stands at £1,073,100 for the 2022/23 tax year.
+Don't forget the Lifetime allowance charge for Pensions has currently been abolished and previously it stood at £1,073,100 for the 2022/23 tax year.
 This lifetime allowance includes pension benefits from defined benefits schemes and money purchase schemes.
+This does affect the old transitional arrangements, meaning people who couldn't pay into a pension previously are now able to however there is speculation about whether it will be brought back in.

-This allowance is now frozen until a) Pensions and Limited Company Owners: What if I don't have capacity to pay this amount into a pension but I am a limited company director?
+a) Pensions and Limited Company Owners: What if I don't have capacity to pay this amount into a pension but I am a limited company director?